diva-exchange/diva-dockerized/README.md

 Starting up the I2P testnet might take while - up to 5 minutes.

-Open your browser and take a look at your local testnet using the Iroha Blockchain Explorer: http://localhost:3920
+Open your browser and take a look at your local testnet using the Blockchain Explorer: http://localhost:3920

 ## Join the Testnet of DIVA.EXCHANGE